 Seat Height and Shorter vs Taller Users

-We pay close attention to seat height.
-Dr. Walker reminds us that feet ideally rest flat or on a stable support while thighs stay roughly level.
+We pay close attention to sofa seat height.
+Dr. Walker regularly reminds us that feet should rest flat or on solid support whenever the goal is a more neutral sitting posture.

-• Jamal observes whether his knees rise too high or drop too low.
+- Jamal watches whether his knees rise too high or drop too low.

 Seat Depth and Thigh Support

-• Mia sees whether she must scoot forward to keep feet on the floor.
+- Mia sees whether she must scoot forward to keep her feet on the floor.

 Step 6: Lumbar Support, Back Angle, and Spinal Alignment